DoSomething/darwin/README.md

 ### Testing and Monitoring

 We maintain quality with [unit and functional testing](https://github.com/DoSomething/rfcs/blob/master/004-testing.md), and we’re constantly trying to find better ways to test.
-We strongly prefer frameworks, like Laravel, that have unit testing built in to their core.
+We strongly prefer frameworks, like Laravel, that have testing built in to their core.

 We [monitor](https://github.com/DoSomething/communal-docs/tree/master/Monitoring) with New Relic, StatHat, [Runscope, and Ghost Inspector](https://github.com/DoSomething/communal-docs/tree/master/Automated%20Tests).
 We centralize alerts and alerting policies in PagerDuty, and maintain an [on-call rotation](https://github.com/DoSomething/rfcs/blob/master/007-on-call.md).
 We have an [Incident Playbook](https://github.com/DoSomething/communal-docs/tree/master/Incidents) and we document common issues we might see for a given service.

-Every Wednesday of the month we hold a Post-mortem / Incident review meeting.
-Tech leads are responsible for creating the tickets generated from the meeting (if they don't exist already) and following up with Product Managers to discuss prioritization.
-These tickets are placed in the Collective Freezer Pivotal Tracker board.
-At the start of the meeeting, we review tickets, followup items from the previous month, and discuss the incidents that have occurred.
+At the end of each month, we hold a Post-mortem / Incident review meeting.
+When an incident occurs, the on-call engineer adds a summary to this meeting's [agenda document](https://docs.google.com/document/d/1-0_7hHc8B4TVUdGGyfQ00pVyMeqQ9b4A0Y06vIrh8u8/edit).
+The whole team reviews the document & [dot votes](https://www.nngroup.com/articles/dot-voting/) to choose the most interesting incidents to discuss in greater depth at the meeting.

 ### Documentation